TypeDB Studio

 You can write TypeQL queries in the Query pane.

-The Query pane contains a code editor that offers TypeQL highlighting and simple autocompletion.
+The Query pane contains a code editor that offers TypeQL highlighting and autocompletion.

 Run a query